11921 Freedom Drive, Suite 550, Reston, VA 20190 | www.managementstrategies.com

 How Our Work Supports Federal Records Management Initiatives

-Management Strategies is proud to support Federal records management efforts across several Federal organizations including the U.S. Department of Justice and the U.S. Department of Veterans Affairs.
-If you are interested in learning more about how we can support your organization with records management, please contact us at info@managementstrategies.com
+Management Strategies is proud to support Federal records management efforts across several Federal organizations including the U.S. Department of Justice, U.S. Department of the Treasury, and the U.S. Department of Veterans Affairs.
+We intentionally and carefully incorporate knowledge management principles into our records management engagements.
+By doing so, we help our clients move beyond simply preserving records by actively harnessing them as assets that strengthen mission delivery.
+If you are interested in learning more about how we can support your organization with records management, please contact us at info@managementstrategies.com.

 Our team here at Management Strategies wishes everyone peace, health, and joy during this holiday season and throughout 2023!